tadhgboyle/tab/README.md

 A lightweight, selfhosted web app that camps, resorts and schools can use as a Point Of Sale system.

-#### Credits

-- :page_with_curl: [DataTables](https://datatables.net) for the fast and interactive tables.
-- :bar_chart: [ChartJS](https://www.chartjs.org) for the beautiful statistics charts, and [ConsoleTVs/Charts](https://github.com/ConsoleTVs/Charts) for the Laravel package.
-- :art: [Bulma](https://bulma.io) for their lightweight, easy to use and great-looking CSS framework.
-- :white_check_mark::x: [Switchery](https://github.com/abpetkov/switchery) for the simple to use & nice looking Switches replacement for ugly HTML checkboxes.
-- :calendar: [FullCalendar](https://fullcalendar.io) for their simple and responsive calendar library.

-Documentation (in the form of a printable user handbook) is being written.

 ## Features

 - User control